trinodb/trino-admin/docs/software-requirements.rst

 **SSH configuration**

-* Passwordless SSH from the node running ``presto-admin`` to the nodes where Presto will be installed OR
+* Passwordless SSH from the node running ``trino-admin`` to the nodes where Presto will be installed OR
-* Ability to SSH with a password from the node running ``presto-admin`` to the nodes where Presto will be installed
+* Ability to SSH with a password from the node running ``trino-admin`` to the nodes where Presto will be installed

 For more on SSH configuration, see :ref:`ssh-configuration-label`.

 **Other configuration**

-* Sudo privileges are required on both the node running ``presto-admin`` and the nodes where Presto is installed.
+* Sudo privileges are required on both the node running ``trino-admin`` and the nodes where Presto is installed.